bitfocus/companion-module-obs-studio/README.md

 ### v3.11.0

 - New
+  - Fade Source Volume action, allows fading a source's volume to a specific value over a specific duration
   - Ability to set a threshold in the Audio Meter feedback, so that sources with no signal or a high noise floor do not always show the green color feedback

 ### v3.10.1